-Being able to understand quotes is useful for all traders, as it allows them to further their knowledge of the Forex market, and possibly establish a career in foreign trade.
+Being able to understand quotes is useful for all traders, as it enables them to increase their knowledge of the Forex market, and possibly establish a career in foreign trade.
 This article will explain what Forex quotes are and how a Forex direct quote differs from an indirect one.
 Before we begin, it is worth mentioning that the information provided about Forex quotes will be directly relevant to Forex trading, whilst the other topics we cover are useful for enhancing your knowledge and understanding of the market.

-This means that one euro is sold for 1.23456 US dollars.
-Next to this, the first currency symbol that is shown, EUR in the example, stands for a base currency, also known as the accounting currency or domestic currency.
-The second currency in the quote, USD in the example, is the named quote currency.
-It's important to remember this as it will help you in understanding the definition of a Forex direct quote.
+This means that one Euro is sold for 1.23456 US dollars.
+Next to this, the first currency symbol that is shown (EUR in the example) stands for a base currency, also known as the accounting currency or domestic currency.
+The second currency in the quote (USD in the example) is the named quote currency.
+It's important to remember this, as it will help you in understanding the definition of a Forex direct quote.
 In other words, quotes explain the amount of currency units that are needed to purchase one unit of the base currency.

-In the quotation EUR(a) / USD(b) 1.23456(c) the following definitions apply:
+In the quotation - EUR(a) / USD(b) 1.23456(c) the following definitions apply:

-(a) is a base currency, a currency that is actually traded.
+(a)= is a base currency, a currency that is actually traded

-(b) is a quote currency, a currency that is used to determine the base currency value.
+(b) = is a quote currency, a currency that is used to determine the base currency value

 This is a fundamental element of Forex, so it is worth spending some time getting to grips with it.

-Every quote could potentially be a direct one or an indirect one at the same time.
-This generally depends on your geographical location and your domestic currency.
-To simplify, a direct quote is a foreign exchange price quotation that can be easily understood, even by a person who doesn't know the exchange rate of his domestic currency to the foreign one.
-Let's look at this with an example.
-Assuming your are from the United States, your domestic currency is the US dollar.
+Every quote could potentially be a direct one, or an indirect one at the same time.
+This generally depends on your geographical location, and your domestic currency.
+To simplify, a direct quote is a foreign exchange price quotation that can be easily understood, even by a person who doesn't necessarily know the exchange rate of their domestic currency in relation to the foreign one.
+Let's look at this with an example: Assuming you are from the United States, your domestic currency is the US dollar.

-In this case, a USD/GBP quote of 0.66 will be a direct quote for you and it will mean that one US dollar can buy 0.66 GB pounds.
-Conversely, if you were not from the US, but from the UK, you would see USD/GBP quote of 0.66 as an indirect one, where one US dollar could be bought for 0.66 GBP, yet you would not be provided with the knowledge of how many US dollars can be bought with one unit of your domestic currency without calculating it.
+In this case, a USD/GBP quote of 0.66 will be a direct quote for you, and it will mean that one US dollar can be used to purchase 0.66 GB pounds.
+Conversely, if you were not from the US, and instead from the UK, you would see a USD/GBP quote of 0.66 as an indirect one, whereby one US dollar could be bought for 0.66 GBP, yet you would not be provided with the knowledge of how many US dollars can be bought with one unit of your domestic currency, without calculating it.

 In other words, a Forex direct quote shows how many foreign currency units could be bought for a single unit of your domestic currency.
 This is rather simple and useful for people that want to easily transfer foreign prices into the currency that is more common for them.